prfagit/sam-framework/README.md

 "Check my wallet balance"
 "Show trending pairs on DexScreener"
-"Find prediction market opportunities on Polymarket" "Open a long position on BTC futures with 5x leverage" "Check my account balance on Aster Futures"
+"Find prediction market opportunities on Polymarket" "Scan Kalshi for high-upside yes contracts"
+"Open a long position on BTC futures with 5x leverage" "Check my account balance on Aster Futures"
-"Verify this payment payload with the PayAI facilitator"
+"Verify this payment payload with the PayAI facilitator" "Auto-pay the Echo merchant on Solana"
 ```

 ---